Summer Term 2022

 Thursday-Friday: Mrs Syrett

 Spellings - Children will receive spellings each Friday in their spelling books to practise at home.
 They will then be tested on these spellings on the following Friday before receiving new ones.
-Reading phonics books will also be given every Friday to support the phonics they will be learning the following week.

 What can you do to help at home?